Adam Wainwright: Atlanta Braves organization (2000–03)

 The Atlanta Braves selected Wainwright 29th overall in the first round of the 2000 MLB draft, using a compensatory pick from the Arizona Diamondbacks for signing Russ Springer in the offseason.
-Wainwright chose to forgo college to go straight to the pros, signing a contract that included a $1.25 million bonus.
+Wainwright chose to forgo college, signing a contract that included a $1.25 million bonus.
 The Braves had been his favorite team growing up.
 Less than two weeks after high school graduation, Wainwright reported to the Braves rookie team and soon advanced to Atlanta's Class A Danville Braves in the Appalachian League.
 He pitched for the Macon Braves in the South Atlantic League in 2001, where he broke the team record for strikeouts, previously held by Bruce Chen, with 184.

 Wainwright spent the 2002 season in the Carolina League and also participated in that season's All-Star Futures Game.
-In 2003, Wainwright advanced to the Braves' Double-A club, Greenville.
+In 2003, Wainwright advanced to the Double-A Greenville Braves.
 He was Baseball America's top Braves prospect in 2003.

+St. Louis Cardinals (2005–2023)

-In December of that year, the St. Louis Cardinals acquired Wainwright and pitchers Jason Marquis and Ray King in a trade that sent outfielder J. D. Drew and utility player Eli Marrero to the Braves.
+In December 2003, the St. Louis Cardinals acquired Wainwright and pitchers Jason Marquis and Ray King in a trade that sent outfielder J. D. Drew and utility player Eli Marrero to Atlanta.

-St. Louis Cardinals (2005–present)

-Wainwright pitched just 12 games for the Triple-A Memphis Redbirds when he was shut down for nearly all the rest of the season with an elbow strain.
-There, he had a 4–4 win–loss record (W–L) with a 5.37 earned run average (ERA) in 63 2/3 innings pitched (IP).
+Wainwright pitched just 12 games for the Triple-A Memphis Redbirds in 2004 before he was shut down for nearly the entire rest of the season with an elbow strain.
+He had a 4–4 win–loss record (W–L) with a 5.37 earned run average (ERA) in 63 2/3 innings pitched (IP).
 He struck out 64 batters and allowed 68 hits and 28 walks (BB).
 In the Arizona Fall League, he returned to pitch 10 innings.
-He spent the next season with Memphis, starting 29 games, completing 182 IP, allowing 204 hits, 51 BB, and striking out 147.
-His win–loss record was 10–10.
+He spent the next season with Memphis, starting 29 games, going 10–10 and allowing 204 hits and 51 walks while striking out 147 in 182 innings.
 After two somewhat uneven seasons in the Cardinals' minor league system, Wainwright made his MLB debut for St. Louis on September 11, 2005.